straks/straks/README.md

 ##### Open Source
 STRAKS is open source.
 Anyone is free to contribute to STRAKS’ development and make a pull request through Github.
-Further details making community contributions as smooth as possible, will become available in the future on the new website.
+Further details, making community contributions as smooth as possible, will become available in the future on the new website.

 ##### Decentralized Ownership